Kodiak Historical Society, P-1000-6-76

 The Kodiak History Museum strives to share the diverse perspectives and stories represented in our community’s history through both permanent and temporary exhibits.

-Stories are meant to be experienced, not just seen.
 Permanent exhibits consist of photograph, object, and narrative displays from our collections.
 Engage with touchable objects, interactive cases, and digital collections to explore Kodiak history from when our historic building was created in 1808 to the present day.

 Russian Colony in Alutiiq Land 1780-1880s